Not too long ago I had a narrow view of what good health is. Particularly as it relates to men’s health.

 While being muscular, lean and strong is better than the alternative, it’s a narrow view of looking at maintaining good health.

-When your focus is to be jacked and shredded people often take it too far until it’s becomes unhealthy.
-It becomes an obsession and takes over their life.
+When your focus is to be ‘jacked’ and ‘shredded’ people often take it too far until it becomes an unhealthy and obsession ultimately taking over their life.

 A male body with less than ten percent body fat is usually not considered healthy.
 While you may look good it can mess with your hormones, skin and organs.

 The human body is composed of a series of complex systems which require a deeper knowledge and more thorough application to maintain.

 When you think of good health men often think of the wrong things.
 Or, like me, equate an aesthetically pleasing body as a healthy body.

 Speak to a group of doctors and each one will give you a different definition of what good health is.
 The reason why is because there is no clear definition.

 How can there be a clear definition of what good health is when the human body is so complex?

 Besides, the medical community is far from having this whole health thing all figured out.